hvolschenk/mikko-monthly-money/README.md

 ## Testing

 The application is set up with multiple forms of automated testing.
-These are [Vulnerability checking](#vulnerability-checking) and [Commit linting](#commit-linting).
+These are [Linting](#linting), [Vulnerability checking](#vulnerability-checking) and [Commit linting](#commit-linting).